 This is somewhat similar to finding a middle ground during a conflict, but with some differences.

-Wait, isn’t this the same approach as meeting in the middle ground?
+Wait, isn't this the same approach as meeting in the middle ground?
 Not so much.
-The difference is that in a middle ground approach, both teams might have to compromise on the outcome.
+The difference is that both teams might have to compromise on the outcome in a middle-ground process.

-Where in a middle ground approach all the stakeholders might have to settle for an all-out “loss for all” outcome, a collaborative effort ensures a win-win outcome for everyone.
+In a middle-ground approach, all the stakeholders might have to settle for an all-out "loss for all" outcome.
+A collaborative effort ensures a win-win outcome for everyone.

 This approach has multiple benefits.
 First of all, the stakeholders come out of the conflict with some amount of satisfaction.
 This ensures that there is no loss in productivity due to the nagging after-effects of the conflict.

-And of course, reaching a happy conclusion is a difficult task.
+And, of course, reaching a happy conclusion is a difficult task.
 This will ensure that all the stakeholders will have to collaborate to some extent.
-In this way, all the parties get a perspective of all the stakeholders.
-Finally, since all the parties are involved in the resolution, the problem-solving ability of the group is also tested in this strategy.
+In this way, all the parties get the perspective of all the stakeholders.
+Since every party is involved in the resolution, the problem-solving ability of the group is tested in this strategy.

-This approach is helpful when the conflict is somewhat more serious and multiple perspectives need to be addressed.
-This helps in looking at all the important issues that the conflict might affect.
-Also, this strategy often demands a lot of time, so it's not a very optimum strategy when you running low on time and resources.
+This approach is helpful when the conflict is somewhat more severe, and multiple perspectives need to be addressed.
+This helps in looking at all the critical issues that the conflict might affect.
+Also, this strategy often demands a lot of time, so it's not a very optimum strategy when you are running low on time and resources.

-What if in the conflict, one of the parties has definitely crossed the line?
-In such a case its important for the manager or even the other stakeholders to be dominant and display a competitive attitude.
+What if, in the conflict, one of the parties has crossed the line?
+In such a case, the manager or even the other stakeholders need to be dominant and display a competitive attitude.

-This style of conflict resolution is usually stepping right in or pushing the “correct” perspective until the conflict is resolved.
-These types of conflict in the workplace can really take a toll on the harmony and productivity.
-If you don't take swift and stern decisions during these kinds of conflicts, then your subordinates will likely see you as an incompetent or weak leader.
+This conflict resolution style is usually stepping right in or pushing the "correct" perspective until the conflict is resolved.
+These types of conflict in the workplace can take a toll on harmony and productivity.
+If you don't make swift and stern decisions during these kinds of conflicts, then your subordinates will likely see you as an incompetent or weak leader.
 It takes experience and guts to confront.

-Also, these kinds of conflict management strategies are useful when you need to push a decision in a short duration of time and also to prevent a wrong decision being made.
+Also, these kinds of conflict management strategies are helpful when you need to push a decision in a short duration of time and also to prevent a wrong conclusion from being made.

-It's one thing to read about conflict management and another to actually hold your nerves during a conflict.
-Probably the most important quality is the experience.
-Since every individual is different it’s difficult to assign a certain type of strategy.
+It's one thing to read about conflict management and another actually to hold your nerves during a conflict.
+Probably the essential quality is the experience.
+Since every individual is different, it's difficult to assign a specific type of strategy.
 With experience, you will be able to tweak and adjust different strategies for different personnel.

 When different types of conflicts occur, you will be exposed to different scenarios and be forced to make quick on the feet decision.